 How to open an online account with the broker.

 Many brokers do not set a minimum account balance so that you can start with a small amount.

 - Social security Number

 - You instruct your broker to purchase a share at a specific price.

 - The broker will send the transaction to the exchange floor representative.

 - The floor trader will find another trader to sell the share to you.

-- Both trader and you agree at a price and the transaction happens.
+- Both traders and you agree at a price, and the transaction happens.